Samsung Front-Load Washer Not Draining? Here's What We Found on a Recent Service Call in Mount Holly

 How We Diagnosed the Problem

-With the access panel off and towels down on the floor, our technician slowly opened the filter cap to let the residual water drain out into a shallow pan — there's always more water in there than people expect, usually a liter or two.
-What came out with it told the whole story: the filter was solidly packed with a thick mat of lint and fabric fibers, and once it cleared, a small sock fragment came out that had worked its way through the drum perforations.
+With the access panel off and towels down on the floor, our technician slowly opened the filter cap to let the residual water drain out.
+The filter was solidly packed with a thick mat of lint and fabric fibers, and a small sock fragment came out that had worked its way through the drum perforations.
+After cleaning the filter completely, we confirmed the pump impeller was spinning freely with no damage.
+This was a straightforward filter clog — the most common Samsung washer drainage call we see.

 How We Fixed It